 People close to you will probably feel the effects of an AFib diagnosis.
 It’s typical for family members and close friends to experience fear or anxiety in the wake of your AFib diagnosis.
 It can be challenging for those around you to comprehend what you’re going through because AFib frequently has no obvious, visible symptoms.
 This could cause resentment and dissatisfaction.
 Because of this, it’s crucial to have strong communication with your family.

 Having frank and open discussions might help you feel less stressed.
 No one should be left out of these discussions, not even kids.

 Following an AFib diagnosis, people frequently have a lot of anxiety about intimacy and sexual interactions.
 People with AFib avoid having sex because it may create heart palpitations.
 The partners of people with AFib frequently worry that having sex would harm their loved one’s health.
 This may cause people to lose interest in or confidence in engaging in sexual activity, which would be detrimental to their relationship.

 In addition, people with atrial fibrillation may suffer from physical conditions like erectile dysfunction occasionally.
-As per a research report, the overall prevalence of erectile dysfunction among AFib patients (ref. link) is 57%.
+As per a research report, the overall prevalence of erectile dysfunction among AFib patients is 57% (ref. link).
 Some drugs used to treat AFib may also lead to issues.

 However, like other forms of exercise, having sex is healthy for your heart and overall health.
-Hormones like Endorphins that are released during sex can counter depression (ref. link) and anxiety that increase the risk of heart disease.
+Hormones like Endorphins that are released during sex can counter depression and anxiety (ref. link), both of which increase the risk of heart disease.
 If you’re having problems with your sex life, go to your doctor, as they might be able to change your prescription or discover other ways to help.

 Initially diagnosed with AF, you might have been concerned that working out might cause an episode or exacerbate your disease.
 In actuality, exercise is crucial to your long-term health and welfare.
 Routine exercise